uservoice/testify/README.md

 - [jsdom](https://github.com/jsdom/jsdom) for a browser-esque environment
 #### ✨ Bonus features
 - 😏 No webpack
-- 🚀 Tracks dependencies in watch mode and only re-runs tests that are affected
+- 🚀 Tracks test files **and** dependencies in watch mode and re-runs tests

 ### Using it in your projects
 #### Install with yarn or npm